 “This is a program where we not only want to empower women, but want to give them services they need,” Romero said.

-“At a shelter you are only able to stay there from two weeks to six months,” Hernandez said.
+“At a shelter you are only able to stay there from two weeks to six months,” Lopez said.
 “As a parent you think, ‘I have to find a place to stay.’
 With House of Sueños there isn’t a time limit so you can stay as long as you need or like.
 You have a home where you aren’t rushed to leave right away.”

-“Suenia encouraged me to go back to school," Hernandez said.
+“Suenia encouraged me to go back to school," Lopez said.
 "Basically because I recently got out of an abusive relationship, it was hard for me to support my kids and go back to school.
 [Moving into House of Sueños] I was finally able to leave working at Starbucks and start my process at Gavilan College.
 I would not have done that if I rented a room somewhere else.”

 Though reduced rent is a key factor of the nonprofit organization for single mothers, its in-house mental health services and community living is a key step to ensure that the organization takes a whole person approach.
 By providing parenting classes, as well as individual and group therapy sessions, House of Sueños hopes to not only empower women, but break the cycle of abuse.